-Port statistics can be queried using $rte_eth_stats_get()$.
-The received and sent statistics are through SW only and counts the number of packets received or sent successfully by the PMD.
-The imissed counter is the amount of packets that could not be delivered to SW because a queue was full.
-Packets not received due to congestion in the bus or on the NIC can be queried via the rx_discards_phy xstats counter.
+Port statistics can be queried using rte_eth_stats_get().
+The port statistics are through SW only and counts the number of packets received or sent successfully by the PMD.

 Extended statistics can be queried using rte_eth_xstats_get().
 The extended statistics expose a wider set of counters counted by the device.
 The extended port statistics counts the number of packets received or sent successfully by the port.
 As Mellanox NICs are using the Bifurcated Linux Driver those counters counts also packet received or sent by the Linux kernel.
 The counters with phy suffix counts the total events on the physical port, therefore not valid for VF.